Historic counties of England: Midlands

 When Wessex annexed Mercia in the 10th century, it subdivided the area into various shires of roughly equal size and tax-raising potential or hidage.
 These generally took the name of the main town (the county town) of the county, along with "-shire".
 Examples are Northamptonshire and Warwickshire.
 In some cases the original names have been worn down: for example, Cheshire was originally "Chestershire".

 In the east Midlands, it is thought that county boundaries may represent a 9th-century division of the Danelaw between units of the Danish army.
-Rutland was an anomalous territory or soke, associated with Nottinghamshire, but it eventually became considered the smallest county.
+The soke of Rutland was originally an exclave of Nottinghamshire, but it eventually became the smallest county.
 Lincolnshire was the successor to the Kingdom of Lindsey, and took on the territories of Kesteven and Holland when Stamford became the only Danelaw borough to fail to become a county town.

 Northern England

 Much of Northumbria was also shired, the best known of these counties being Hallamshire and Cravenshire.
 The Normans did not use these divisions, and so they are not generally regarded as ancient counties.
-The huge county of Yorkshire was a successor to the Viking kingdom of York and the Brittonic kingdom of Elmet; at the time of the Domesday Book in 1086 it was considered to include what was to become northern Lancashire, as well as parts of Cumberland, and Westmorland.
-Most of the later Cumberland and Westmorland were under Scottish rule until 1092.
+The huge county of Yorkshire was a successor to the Viking kingdom of York and the Brittonic kingdom of Elmet; at the time of the Domesday Book in 1086 it included large areas of what would later become Lancashire, Cumberland and Westmorland; most of Cumberland and Westmorland were under Scottish rule until 1092.
 After the Norman Conquest in 1066 and the harrying of the North, much of the North of England was left depopulated and was included in the returns for Cheshire and Yorkshire in the Domesday Book.
 However, there is some disagreement about the status of some of this land.
 The area in between the River Ribble and the River Mersey, referred to as "Inter Ripam et Mersam" in the Domesday Book, was included in the returns for Cheshire.
 Whether this meant that this land was actually part of Cheshire is however not clear.
 The Northeast land that later became County Durham and Northumberland, was left unrecorded.

-Cumberland, Westmorland, Lancashire, County Durham and Northumberland were established as counties in the 12th century.
+Cumberland, Westmorland, Lancashire, County Durham, and Northumberland were established as counties in the 12th century.
 Lancashire can be firmly dated to 1182.
 Part of the domain of the Bishops of Durham, Hexhamshire was split off and was considered an independent county until 1572, when it became part of Northumberland.